 Where will you be in September this year?

-Launching in September 2021, our pilot phase is currently recruiting ST1+ Trainees from the following trusts:
+Following the successful launch of our pilot in September 2021 – June 2022, we are now looking to recruit for Phase 2!
+Launching in September 2022, our next phase is currently recruiting ST1+ Trainees from the following trusts:

 1. The Queen Elizabeth Hospital NHSFT – King’s Lynn

-2. East Suffolk and North Essex NHSFT – Colchester hospital
+5. East Suffolk and North Essex NHSFT – Colchester

-3. Mid and South Essex NHSFT – Broomfield Hospital
+6. Mid and South Essex NHSFT – Broomfield (Chelmsford)

-4. East and North Hertfordshire NHST – Lister Hospital
+7. East and North Hertfordshire NHSFT – Lister